lokeshpanthangi/WiseChoice/README.md

 For more information about the project, mail : lokeshpantangi@gmail.com

-**IF THE DOM STRUCTURE OF FLIPKART OR AMAZON MIGHT KEEP CHANGING  SO TAKE A LOOK**
+**THE DOM STRUCTURE OF FLIPKART OR AMAZON MIGHT KEEP CHANGING  SO TAKE A LOOK**